 Description

-This article describes about the certificate errors in Google Chrome for the SSL certificates of FortiManager and FortiAnalyzer.
+This article describes the certificate errors in Google Chrome for the SSL certificates of FortiManager and FortiAnalyzer.

 A certificate signing request is generated in FortiManager/FortiAnalyzer.

-The new certificate is selected in FortiManager/FortiAnalyzer under System Settings - > Admin Settings - > HTTPS & Web Service Certificate.
+The certificate is signed by a well-known trusted Certification Authority (CA) and correctly imported back to FortiManager/FortiAnalyzer.
+The new certificate is selected in FortiManager/FortiAnalyzer under System Settings -> Admin Settings -> HTTPS & Web Service Certificate.

-Although this certificate is accepted without errors by other browsers, Google Chrome is still returning privacy warning:
+Although this certificate is accepted without errors by other browsers, Google Chrome is still returning a privacy warning:

 Solution: